-Since then we have grown into a global movement that empowers everyday women to make a difference in the fight against human trafficking—right from their coffee tables.
+Since then we have grown into a movement that empowers everyday women to make a difference in the fight against human trafficking.

 Our fair trade coffee cups are hand painted on ceramic stoneware and made by artisans in Tunisia, Africa.
 This community was ravaged by the Arab Spring and suffers from extreme poverty.
 We partnered with Le Souk Ceramique to create our exclusive line of cups and provide living wages to these artisans.
 Not only does this provide them with a dignified job and a means of taking care of their families, it also breaks a cycle of vulnerability and exploitation.

-As a social business we exists to fight slavery and all of our profits are reinvested into this cause.
+As a social business we exists to fight slavery and 25% of our profits are reinvested into this cause.